HR TECHNOLOGY CONSULTANTS / CERTIFIED BUSINESS PARTNERS WITH iCIMS, INFINITE, AND PHENOM PEOPLE

 I’ve been in the Talent Acquisition space for over a decade.
 If you had told me back then about the technology we’d have today—AI-driven everything, automated interview scheduling via SMS, predictive analytics—I would have thought hiring would be seamless.
 And yet, here we are, having the same conversations about responsiveness, bad processes, poor technology implementations, etc., that we had ten years ago.

 Candidate experience is still the primary driver of attraction.
-Despite this, companies are still debating whether humans should actually engage with applicants.
-We’re still sending auto-rejections the second someone applies.
-Despite the explosion of tech vendors, many organizations still have processes that are complex, inefficient, and not effectively automated, and are falling behind.
+Despite this, companies are still debating whether humans should engage with applicants.
+We’re still sending auto-rejections the moment someone applies.
+Despite the explosion of tech vendors, many organizations still have complex, inefficient, and ineffectively automated processes and are falling behind.
+So, has everything changed, or has nothing changed at all?

 The Evolution of TA Tech